 Collagen is an incomplete protein but has high amounts of the amino acids glycine, hydroxyproline, & proline.

-Bottom line: Thanks to these differences, whey & collagen proteins each provide their own set of nutritional benefits to us.
+Bottom line: Thanks to these differences, whey & collagen protein powders each provide their own set of nutritional benefits to us.

 Whey is a complete protein